Things to do in Florence

 A trip to Florence deserves a stay that reflects both the city’s rich heritage and its stylish modernity.

 When you’re planning your perfect trip to Florence, consider choosing one of the handpicked premium hotels, resorts or vacation rentals of the Premier Collection or Lifestyle Collection featured here.
-Booking through Capital One Travel gives eligible cardholders premium benefits with every visit, including an experience credit to use toward activities unique to each stay; room upgrades, early check-in and late checkout when available; and complimentary Wi-Fi.
+Booking through Capital One Travel gives eligible cardholders enjoy premium benefits with every visit, including an experience credit to use toward activities unique to each stay; room upgrades, early check-in and late checkout when available; and complimentary Wi-Fi.
 Plus, you’ll earn elevated rewards.

 The Place Firenze

-For a contemporary vibe, you could try The Place Firenze: a townhouse hotel that cultivates a sophisticated but homelike atmosphere.
-A boutique 20-room hotel, it’s located next to Piazza Santa Maria Novella in the center of the town.
+For a contemporary vibe, try The Place Firenze: a townhouse hotel that cultivates a sophisticated but homelike atmosphere.
+“The Place is one of the most beautiful boutique hotels in Florence,” Masi says.
+“It’s located next to Piazza Santa Maria Novella.
+It’s in the center of the town.
+They only have 20 rooms, and it’s the perfect place to sit down and relax with an amazing cocktail.”
+Masi specifically mentions the beautifully prepared negroni—“you have to taste it,” she says.

 The Place Firenze: Piazza di Santa Maria Novella, 7, 50123 Florence, Italy; 011-39-055-2645181.
 Book through Capital One Travel.